OpenNebula/docs/source/user/virtual_resource_management/vm_guide_2.rst

 NIC Hotpluging
 --------------

-You can also hotplug network interfaces to a RUNNING VM.
-Simply, specify the network where the new interface should be attach to, for example:
+You can hotplug network interfaces to VMs in the ``RUNNING`` or ``POWEROFF`` states.
+Simply specify the network where the new interface should be attach to, for example:

 .. code::